 Many Foster City residents were shocked last month when their City Council responded to the injury of a 17-year-old girl by closing off the crosswalk at Edgewater Boulevard at Port Royal Avenue, where she was struck by a driver.
 Hundreds of residents petitioned the council to take other steps instead of installing “No Ped Crossing” signs and physical barriers.
 The council reversed its crosswalk closure decision last week, opting instead to install pedestrian-activated flashing lights.

-The intersection’s well-known hazards caught the City Council’s attention after the driver of a 2014 BMW 528i slammed into a high school student in the crosswalk on Edgewater on January 24, breaking both of her legs and knocking her to the ground unconscious.
+The intersection’s well-known hazards caught the City Council’s attention after the driver of a 2014 BMW 528i slammed into a high school student who was walking in the crosswalk on Edgewater on January 24, breaking both of her legs and knocking her to the ground unconscious.
 She spent several days in Stanford Medical Center’s intensive care unit but ultimately survived.

 Mayor Charles Bronitsky places the blame for car crashes on both drivers and pedestrians not following traffic laws, and argues there’s little cities can do to reduce traffic collisions. ”It’s an issue of personal responsibility, folks,” he said.
 “There’s nothing the government can do to make people be responsible.
 We gotta do the best we can to try to babysit adults.”